dreiv/ng/README.md

     2.) npm start

 ## Known issues
-Due to the fact that Github pages uses a different file path system, I added in the index.html a bundle loader for both, and one fails :)
+Due to the fact that Github pages uses a different file path system, I added in the index.html a bundle loader for both paths, and one call fails :)